google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 ### Web Audio {: #webaudio }

-Caution: The Web Audio API will be included in the Chrome autoplay policy with M70 (October 2018).
+Note: The Web Audio API will be included in the Chrome autoplay policy with M70 (October 2018).

 First, be reminded that it is good practice to wait for a user interaction before starting audio playback as user is aware of something happening.
 Think